Tourism in Puerto Rico: Land Ownership Shifts and Tourism

 Additionally, the 2012 Act 60 provides tax benefits for foreigners who relocate and buy property in Puerto Rico within 2 years of moving.
 4,286 applications for these benefits have been approved since 2012.
 Puerto Rican residents do not qualify for these benefits, resulting in more and more land being owned by non-Puerto Ricans.
-According to the New York Times, many of these investors buy residential properties and turn them into short-term rentals, causing a housing shortage for local residents.
+According to The New York Times, many of these investors buy residential properties and turn them into short-term rentals, causing a housing shortage for local residents.
 In Rincon, a 2-bedroom apartment would list for $290,000 in 2017 on average but would now cost $420,000.
 This is as forty-three percent of Puerto Ricans live under the poverty level, meaning owning housing is increasingly accessible only to the wealthy, who, in many instances, are foreign investors.

-British property investor, Keith St. Clair, who benefitted from tax-breaks that incentivize property ownership by tourist corporations, aims to: “ignite a much-needed renaissance that will increase tourism” in the Isla Verde section of Carolina, Puerto Rico.
+British property investor, Keith St. Clair benefitted from tax-breaks that incentivize property ownership by tourist corporations.
+The tax-breaks aim to: “ignite a much-needed renaissance that will increase tourism” in the Isla Verde section of Carolina, Puerto Rico.

 In 2019, Donald Trump’s tax incentive plan resulted in 98% of Puerto Rico being deemed as an opportunity zone, which would incentivize land development by foreign investors in areas deemed as low-income based on the Census.
 Pedro Cardona, former vice president and a planner for the Puerto Rican Planning Board says that the instatement of opportunity zones would introduce a gentrification and elitization component to various areas in Puerto Rico, which can be tied to foreign investment in the Tourism industry.